 Steady documentation is very important to insurance related surveillance.
 Having a monopod allows you to quickly obtain steady video documentation of your subject.
 I still remember the times when I never used a monopod.
 I thought my documentation was steady until I went to court for a case and watched the video with a judge and attorneys present.
 What I thought was steady was really pretty shaky on a large television.
 I was embarrassed and disappointed and couldn’t wait for the video to be over.

 Tri-Pods are great for documentation over an extended period of time.
 This is something that everyone should have at all times in their vehicle.
 I recommend the Mafrotto Compact Action tripod.

 If you are going to be conducting surveillance you obviously need your video camera.
 Don’t assume you won’t need your charger.
 You never know what will happen during surveillance.
 It doesn’t hurt to have an additional battery for your camera.

-If you are using a camera that uses 8mm tapes or Mini DV tapes it probably time to move on to a digital camera that uses a SD memory card.
-Regardless of your camera you will need to carry some extra tapes (if you still require them for your camera) or extra memory cards.
-Having an extra memory cards of 8 GB or more will give you piece of mind if you are obtaining large amounts of video or if for some reason you memory card has a malfunction for some reason.
+If you are using a camera that uses 8mm tapes or Mini DV tapes it is probably time to move on to a digital camera that uses an SD memory card.
+Regardless of your camera, you will need to carry some extra tapes (if you still require them for your camera) or extra memory cards.
+Having extra memory cards of 8 GB or more will give you peace of mind if you are obtaining large amounts of video or if for some reason your memory card has a malfunction for some reason.

 Backup or Secondary Video Camera

-Yes that means more than one covert camera.
-Covert cameras are must less reliable the your regular video camera.
-Having more than one will keep you from having to explain to your client why important video was not obtained.
+Yes, that means more than one covert camera.
+Covert cameras are much less reliable than your regular video camera.
+Having more than one will keep you from having to explain to your client why the important video was not obtained.
 I also carry additional micro SD card for my covert cameras because I never know when I will need an extra one.